Foodie Guide to: Portland, AmericaBy Alicia Grimshaw

 The Lowdown: Already a hit with the coffee loving community of Portland, Cup and Bar is a coffee roasters, cafe, and chocolate shop all under one roof.
 There’s counter tops full of cakes, and a toast-centric menu featuring classic sweet and savoury combinations.

 Order: Their avocado on toast is presented like some sort of art project: perfect slices of avocado layered Tetris-like on lemon ricotta and sourdough.
-The peanut butter and banana on toast is another cracking order – and if you just fancy a slice of the good stuff, opt for the coffee cake topped high with a cinnamon crumble.
+The peanut butter and banana on toast is another cracking order – and if you just fancy a slice of the good stuff, opt for the coffee cake topped high with cinnamon crumble.

 Where: 118 NE Martin Luther King Jr Blvd, Portland, OR 97232, USA